clearent/android-idtech-sdk/README.md

 There will be a delay in the initial connection of the reader since the EMV configuration will need to be applied to the reader's flash memory.
 This is a one time configuration the first time your app starts and connects to the reader.

 JavaDocs are supplied in the docs folder.

+## Creating a transaction token to represent a manually entered card.

+In the libs folder is a newer version of the clearent idtech android jar - sdk/lib/clearent-idtech-android-2.0.20181015095526.jar (do not use older jar).
+Support has been added so you can manually enter a card and have it stored using our 'mobile jwt' solution.

+The demo has an example:

+1 - Create an object that implements the ManualEntry interface.

+2 - Implement interface HasManualTokenizingSupport.
+The following methods are now in place:

+//Returns a successful transaction token

+void successfulTransactionToken(TransactionToken var1);

+//Handle errors related to the card.

+void handleCardProcessingResponse(CardProcessingResponse var1);

+//Handle errors related to the manual entry request.

+void handleManualEntryError(String var1);

+3 - Create an ManualCardTokenizer object.

+manualCardTokenizer = new ManualCardTokenizerImpl(this);

+4 - Call the createTransactionToken method with your card object.

+ manualCardTokenizer.createTransactionToken(manualEntry);